rlauer6/perl-Amazon-SQS-Client/README.md

 Amazon a few years ago (2009).
-Perl is no longer a first-class citizen in the halls of the AWS SDK development wing, so it is up to the Perl community to hack-patch these modules or write new ones (like `PAWS`) to fill the void.
+Perl is no longer a first-class citizen in the halls of the AWS SDK development wing, so it is up to the Perl community to hack-patch these modules or write new ones (like the CPAN module `PAWS`) to fill the void.

-I like the fact that this is a relatively light weight module, albeit not very easy to use from an SDK perspective.
-Here's how to list a queue for example:
+I like the fact that this set of modules is a relatively light weight and require only a few extra Perl modules rather than a heavy weight solution like `PAWS` that requires `Moose` and it's assorted friends.
+These modules are pretty low-level and a little verbose to use.
+Here's and example getting a list of SQS queues:

 ```
 my $sqs = Amazon::SQS::Client->new($ENV{AWS_ACCESS_KEY_ID}, $ENV{AWS_SECRET_ACCESS_KEY},